-Abstract: A few weeks ago, we published a piece on Bitcoin Cash and how one can analyse transaction data on the two blockchains involved in the split, to try to draw conclusions about the potential investment flows between the two chains.
-In this piece we provide a similar analysis, with respect to Bitcoin Gold (BTG).
+Abstract: A few weeks ago, we published a piece on Bitcoin Cash and how one can analyse transaction data on the two blockchains involved in the split to draw conclusions about the potential investment flows between the two chains.
+Here is a similar analysis of Bitcoin Gold.

 Bitcoin Gold overview

-Bitcoin Gold (BTG) is a Bitcoin chainsplit token, similar to Bitcoin Cash.
-Anyone who held Bitcoin on block 491,406, (which occurred on 24th October 2017) was allocated an identical amount of Bitcoin Gold.
-Some exchanges allowed customers to trade their Bitcoin Gold from this date, based on customer balances at the time of the fork.
-However, the Bitcoin Gold blockchain itself, did not appear to become usable until 14 November 2017, 21 days after the snapshot point.
+Bitcoin Gold (the BTG token) is a Bitcoin chainsplit token, similar to Bitcoin Cash.
+Anyone who held Bitcoin on block 491,406 (which occurred 24 October 2017) was allocated an identical amount of Bitcoin Gold.
+Some exchanges allowed customers to trade their Bitcoin Gold from this date based on customer balances at the time of the fork.
+However, the Bitcoin Gold blockchain itself did not appear to become usable until 14 November 2017, 21 days after the snapshot point.

-The aim of Bitcoin Gold appears to be to improve mining centralization, by switching the hashing algorithm to Equihash from SHA256, which is currently more GPU-friendly than the ASIC-dominated SHA256.
+Bitcoin Gold appears to aim to improve mining centralisation by switching the hashing algorithm from SHA256 to Equihash, which is currently more GPU-friendly than the ASIC-dominated SHA256.

-Although the Bitcoin Gold project team does not always appear to want to make this fact well-known, 100,000 coins were created and then allocated to the Bitcoin Gold team members.
-This consists of the block reward for 8,000 blocks, which with a block reward of 12.5 BTG, amounts to 100,000 coins.
+Although the Bitcoin Gold project team does not always appear to want to make this fact well known, 100,000 coins were created then allocated to the team members.
+This consists of the block reward for 8,000 blocks, which with a block reward of 12.5 BTG amounts to 100,000 coins.

-Based on the current spot price of Bitcoin Gold of US$450 per coin, this balance is worth approximately US$45 million.
+Based on the current spot price of BTG of US$450 per coin, this balance is worth approximately US$45 million.
 In the eyes of many, this seemingly unnecessary allocation is likely to damage the integrity of Bitcoin Gold.
 Bitcoin Cash, for example, did not have such an allocation.
-One could argue that Bitcoin Cash’s initial difficulty adjustment mechanism also allowed an unusually large number of coins to be created in the initial period following the fork, although this seems somewhat fairer than what Bitcoin Gold did, as anyone could have mined the Bitcoin Cash tokens and they were not directly allocated.
+One could argue that Bitcoin Cash’s initial difficulty-adjustment mechanism also allowed an unusually large number of coins to be created in the initial period following the fork, although this seems somewhat fairer than what Bitcoin Gold did, as anyone could have mined the Bitcoin Cash tokens and they were not directly allocated.

 Total coins spent

-As at 20th December 2017, 2.61 million Bitcoin Gold tokens have been spent at least once.
-This compares to 4.7 million and 2.4 million Bitcoin spent, since the snapshot point and the point at which Bitcoin Gold transactions became possible, respectively.
-This also compares to 4.1 million Bitcoin Cash, which was spent after an equivalent number of days following the Bitcoin Cash fork point.
+As of 20 December 2017, 2.61 million BTG have been spent at least once.
+In comparison, 4.7 million BTC have been spent since the snapshot point and 2.4 million BTC have been spent since Bitcoin Gold transactions became possible.
+Similarly, 4.1 million Bitcoin Cash was spent over an equivalent number of days following the that token’s fork point.

-The 2.61 million Bitcoin Gold which has been spent represents c15.8% of all the Bitcoin Gold.
-In our view, this is likely to be related to the level of divestment from Bitcoin Gold, mainly because this 2.61 million coin figure is higher than a comparable first time spend in Bitcoin over the same period.
+The 2.61 million BTG that has been spent represents about 15.8% of all BTG.
+This is likely related to the level of divestment from Bitcoin Gold, mainly because this 2.61 million BTG is higher than a comparable first-time spend in Bitcoin over the same period.